Nexfinity/CakeyBot-Wiki/placeholders.md

 ```

 ## Add Tag/Remove Tag on Threads
-> These placeholders will only trigegr for the initial post on a new thread.
+> These placeholders will only trigger for the initial post on a new thread.
 Existing threads will be unaffected.
 {.is-warning}

 `{addtag:tag-name-here}` - Adds a tag to the thread if it doesn't exist already.